dbt-labs/metricflow-example/README.md

 ![](assets/dashboard.png)

 ## Using MetricFlow with Python
 This repository also contains a [Jupyter Notebook](Python/python_notebook.ipynb) showing how to use the MetricFlow Python API to query metrics and dimensions.

+## Using MetricFlow with dbt

+dbt (data build tool) is a command line tool that lets you transform data in your warehouses.
+Transformations .
+We can
+This repository contains the following dbt models - dbt run dbt natively understands the dependencies between all models, it can do powerful things like run models in dependency order

 ## Additional Resources
 [Metabase tutorial](https://www.metabase.com/learn/getting-started/getting-started.html)